 Perhaps that arrogance was a defensive reaction to the Brexistential challenge.
 Stronger negotiation by UK premier Theresa May might have countered that, but she weakened her position by calling the 2017 snap general election and losing her majority.

 Assuming a general election would still have been needed to decide how Brexit would be completed, ‘Red wall‘ Labour leave voters might then have voted in 2019 for Labour’s proposed second referendum.
 Labour might have won, and the second referendum might have resulted in a decision to remain.

-In spite of that, I don’t blame Verhofstadt.
+In spite of his EU hauteur, I don’t blame Verhofstadt.
 Apart from his overblown free movement bombast at the committee hearing and his complicity in the EU’s high-handed negotiating stance, he came across in Desmet’s documentary as a likeable Anglophile and a decent politician who – like all concerned – was out of his depth.

 I blame Tony Blair, the UK premier who led EU enlargement in 2004.
 Blair must have foreseen the mass immigration of cheap labour to the UK when he pushed for EU enlargement, but like the 1948 patrician government that facilitated postwar mass immigration, he didn’t consult the people and apparently had no concern for the social wellbeing of either the immigrant or the host community.

-(See my post about the racism provoked by such careless social engineering, Colour me racist, blame my genes – racism explained as a redundant instinct.)
+(See my post about the racism provoked by such careless social engineering, Racism explained as a redundant instinct.)

 In both instances, if the host community had been consulted, had agreed that large-scale immigration was necessary and had been prepared for two-way cultural integration, there might have been a more welcoming atmosphere.